modcarroll/csharp-discovery-example/Readme.md

 1. Install .Net, etc.
 1. Start the app by running `dotnet run`.
-1. This is a command line applicatiton, so there is no UI.
+1. This is a command line application, so there is no UI.

--- Add which methods I'm using and what they do with comments -- Add prereqs to install